LukeLIN-web/data-management/paper reviews/2 Gamma.md

 ## Summary

+1. Wisconsin developed Gamma from 1984 to 1990.
+It proposes the shared-nothing split table and hash-join concepts.
-1. First, all relations are horizontally partitioned across multiple disk drives enabling relations to be scanned in parallel.
+2. First, all relations are horizontally partitioned across multiple disk drives enabling relations to be scanned in parallel.
-2. novel parallel algorithms based on hashing are used to implement the complex relational operators such as join and aggregate functions
+3. Novel parallel algorithms based on hashing are used to implement complex relational operators such as join and aggregate functions.
-3. dataflow scheduling techniques are used to coordinate multioperator queries.
+4. Dataflow scheduling techniques are used to coordinate multi-operator queries.

 ## Strengths

-1. propose a novel idea that route the resulting tuple to the process indicated in the split table.
+1. Propose a novel idea that routes the resulting tuple to the process indicated in the split table.
 2. The number of control messages are reduced.
-3. Employs a one page read-ahead mechanism.
-This mechanism enables the processing of one page to be overlapped with the I/O for the subsequent page.
+3. Employs a one-page read-ahead mechanism, enabling the processing of one page to be overlapped with the I/O for the subsequent page.

 ## Weaknesses

-1. This paper shows how they develop Gamma from version 1.0 to version2.0.
-Nowadays we don't present the process in the papers, we usually directly present the final results for concise.
+1. This paper shows how they develop Gamma from version 1.0 to version 2.0.
+Nowadays, we don't present the process in the papers.
+Instead, we usually directly give the final results concisely.
-2. decluster all relations across all nodes with disks.
-It will be better as proposed in [COPE88], is to use the "heat" of a relation to determine the degree to which the relation is declustered.
+2. Declutter all relations across all nodes with disks.
+As proposed in [COPE88], it will be better to use the "heat" of a relation to determine the degree to which the relation is decluttered.
-3. These hash- based join algorithms cannot be used to execute non-equijoin operations
+3. These hash-based join algorithms cannot be used to execute non-equijoin operations.
+4. Too wordy, maybe can use some algorithm to present.

 ## Justification

-1. The experimental results show that both selection and join queries are linear speedup.
+1. The experimental results show that both selection and join queries are linear speedups.
-2.
+2. The paper has a comprehensive performance evaluation that assesses the impact of relationship size and response time for select, join, aggregate, and update queries.
+It also proves that Gamma is well scalable.